1970 Pacific typhoon season: Severe Tropical Storm Pamela (Klaring)

 Forming on June 28, Pamela slowly travelled towards the Philippines, and made landfall late on June 30.
 The tropical storm brought rains and winds to the Philippines, but no major damage was reported.
 Having greatly weakened after landfall, Pamela degenerated into a remnant low and dissipated over the South China Sea on July 1, just as Category 5 Super Typhoon Olga reached its peak.

 Severe Tropical Storm Ruby (Emang)

 Tropical Storm Ruby formed as a disturbance east of the Philippines.
 It slowly traveled west-southwest, becoming a tropical storm on the 12th.
 It crossed the northern part of Luzon before making landfall in China on the 15th.
 The storm became extratropical over China, and proceeded northwest, crossing Hokkaido before dissipating over the Aleutian Islands.

 Tropical Storm Sally

-Tropical Storm Sally stayed far offshore during its life.
-It formed as a disturbance over the Pacific on the 18th, became a tropical storm on the 21st, then became extratropical on the 22nd and dissipated the next day.